coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 This draft is a specification for 4D URLs & [hypermediatic](https://github.com/coderofsalvation/hypermediatic) navigation, which links together space, time & text together, for hypermedia browsers with- or without a network-connection.<br>
 The specification promotes spatial addressibility, sharing, navigation, query-ing and databinding objects for (XR) Browsers.<br>
-XR Fragments allows us to enrich existing dataformats, by recursive use of existing metadata inside 3D scene(files), and proven technologies like [URI Fragments](https://en.wikipedia.org/wiki/URI_fragment).
+XR Fragments allows us to better use existing metadata inside 3D scene(files), by connecting it to proven technologies like [URI Fragments](https://en.wikipedia.org/wiki/URI_fragment).

 > Almost every idea in this document is demonstrated at [https://xrfragment.org](https://xrfragment.org)